ZhaoqunZhong/ZhaoqunZhong.github.io/_posts/2020-8-3-redirect-std-cout-in-android.md

 categories: [Android, cpp]
 ---

 We know that std::cout prints nothing in Android's logcat.
 Sometimes we use third-party libraries that was originally developed in desktop environment, thus have tons of std::cout debug output in their code.
 It's tedious to find them one by one and change the code to replace them with android_log_write() function.
-We can of course uncomment them all, but what if there are important debug imformation we still need print.
-Here comes the rescue from an awsome [answer](https://stackoverflow.com/questions/8870174/is-stdcout-usable-in-android-ndk) to a stack overflow question.
+We can of course uncomment them all, but what if there are important debug imformation we still need to print.
+Here comes the rescue from an awsome [answer](https://stackoverflow.com/questions/8870174/is-stdcout-usable-in-android-ndk) to a StackOverflow question.

 ## How to use